LyingCortex/microwave-filter-synthesis-rust/docs/development-guide.md

 - a generalized Chebyshev helper layer now exists for padded transmission zeros, Cameron recursion, `P/F/A/E`-related polynomial steps, and epsilon calculation
-- the high-level approximation output can carry optional generalized polynomial data when the zero set fits the currently supported helper domain
+- the high-level approximation output attaches generalized polynomial data for the supported helper domain and uses it as the primary `E/F/P` artifact

 That means the remaining work is no longer about basic architectural cleanup.
 The next major gains come from deeper mathematical integration and a more